Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-The problem of finding a hyperplane that maximizes the margin can be attributed to the problem of finding
+The problem of finding the hyperplane that maximizes the margin can be reduced to the problem of finding the following.

 \begin{align*}